santilin/yii2-sqlite3-full-support/README.md

 # Install

     require "santilin/yii2-sqlite3-full-support": "*"

 # Usage

-Due to the lack of container injection for Schema::QueryBuilder ( see https://github.com/yiisoft/yii2/issues/9740 ) to use the sqlite driver you have to change the controllerMap.
-Add this to your application main [entry script](https://www.yiiframework.com/doc/guide/2.0/en/structure-entry-scripts):
+	The extension works out of the box replacing the className for yii\db\sqlite\QueryBuilder to point to this custom QueryBuilder.

-    Yii::$classMap['yii\db\sqlite\QueryBuilder'] = "@vendor/santilin/yii2-sqlite3-full-support/src/sqlite/QueryBuilder.php";
+	To use the functions translations from MySQL to sqlite, just replace yii\db\Expression into santilin\db\SqlExpression in your code.